centrifugal/examples/v4/go_async_processing/readme.md

 3. Client subscribes to a channel and waits for incoming message.
 It does this with recovery - so that message in channel is guaranteed to be received as soon as it was published to Centrifugo channel (thus avoiding races between publish and subscribe).
 4. Client unsuscribes from a channel upon getting result to free resources

-Looks like we should make `history_meta_ttl` configurable per namespace in the future, for now `history_meta_ttl` sets a global history meta information expiration time - i.e. for all namespaces.
+In Centrifugo v4 `history_meta_ttl` sets a global history meta information expiration time - i.e. for all namespaces.
+Probably in the future releases we will let configure `history_meta_ttl` per channel namespace.

 Run example
 ===========